 If Deputy Lovett was correct in stating the vehicle was found 2 miles east of Interstate 5, then Kathleen Johns would have been pulled over by her assailant nearly 5 miles from the ARCO station and clearly out of visible range.

-As Gian Quasar points out in the excellent Quester Files here "when she escaped from “The ZODIAC” into the fields she plainly described them as vineyards (Graysmith).
+As Gian Quasar points out in the excellent Quester Files here: "when she escaped from “The ZODIAC” into the fields she plainly described them as vineyards (Graysmith).
 The only vineyards around 132 are at Bird Road.
 They are still there today.
 The only thing Johns has ever been able to clearly describe is the immediate area of where she initially stopped.
 No other place."
-The police report stated "Mrs Johns then got to a roadway or highway, this part is not clear to undersigned or to the Stanislaus Deputy, Mr Lovett, but finally did get back on highway or near Highway 132, where she was given a ride by some people from Missouri."
+The police report stated "Mrs Johns then got to a roadway or highway, this part is not clear to undersigned or to the Stanislaus Deputy, Mr Lovett, but finally did get back on highway or near Highway 132, where she was given a ride by some people from Missouri".

-Since Kathleen Johns was discovered by the vineyards of Maze Road, close to where he vehicle was in situ, there is no way the abductor could have driven immediately from her location to her vehicle and set it ablaze, as this would have been noticed by not only Kathleen Johns, but by the occupants of the vehicle that rescued her, who obviously were traveling along Highway 132 before spotting the semi-truck and the stricken Johns.
-There was clearly no mention of her vehicle being on fire in the police report, prior to its discovery.
-This can only mean one thing.
-That Zodiac was likely observing from a distance, until the rescue and removal of Kathleen Johns from the area, before he torched her vehicle.
+In essence, the abductor took Kathleen Johns on a 1-2 hour journey around the outskirts of Tracy, before eventually returning her to exactly the same location she was abducted, where her vehicle was burnt out and where she escaped into the vineyards.
+Of all the places to escape, just where your car was originally left.
+That could be interpreted as cynical, but it begs the question that something about this story doesn't sit well, as it contains so many inconsistencies that all cannot be attributed to hysteria.
+Since Kathleen Johns was discovered by the vineyards of Bird Road close to where her vehicle was 'abandoned', there is no way the abductor could have driven immediately from this location to her vehicle and set it ablaze, as this would have been noticed by, not only Kathleen Johns, but by the occupants of the vehicle that rescued her, who obviously were traveling along Highway 132 before spotting the semi-truck and the stricken Johns.
+There was clearly no mention of her vehicle being on fire in the police report prior to its discovery by Deputy Lovett.
+This can only mean one thing - that Zodiac was likely observing from a distance until the rescue and removal of Kathleen Johns from the area, before he torched her vehicle.

 The Zodiac Killer would eventually lay claim to the abduction on July 24th 1970: "This is the Zodiac speaking.

-11.45 pm- Kathleen Johns flagged down by suspect.
+11.15 pm- Kathleen Johns flagged down by suspect.

-11.50 pm- Kathleen Johns accepts lift from suspect.
+11.20 pm- Kathleen Johns accepts lift from suspect.

 01.55 am- Semi-truck arrives, Kathleen Johns reluctant to seek help from the male driver.